<< Yesterday

 1956 In a 13-6 defeat to the Cubs, Dodgers' shortstop Pee Wee Reese becomes one of five active players to collect 2000 hits, and teammate Junior Gilliam sets a major league record by handling 12 assists at second base.

-1956 With the Reds' 4-3 loss to the Pirates at Crosley Field, Brooks Lawrence's 13-game winning streak comes to an end.
+1956 With the Reds' 4-3 complete-game loss to the Pirates at Crosley Field, right-hander Brooks Lawrence loses his first game this season, snapping a 13-game winning streak.
 Roberto Clemente's three-run homer in the ninth inning proves to be the decisive hit.

 1959 Under intense public pressure and the Massachusetts Committee Against Discrimination investigation, the Red Sox become the last club to integrate.
 Fourteen years after Boston passed on Jackie Robinson despite a successful tryout in 1945, Elijah 'Pumpsie' Green pinch runs and plays shortstop to become the first black to play for the team.